 The Board has also established a Compensation Committee, which is comprised entirely of independent directors.
 The current members of the Compensation Committee are Dr. Mark O'Dea (Chair), Ms. Barbara Womersley and Mr. Sean Tetzlaff.
 Dr. O'Dea and Mr. Tetzlaff have served for several years in either a senior management capacity, or as a director and compensation committee member of an issuer, at which they would have had direct responsibility for reviewing performance of direct reports, hiring, setting of performance goals and objectives and setting salaries (see also in this Circular, at "Report on Compensation - Executive Compensation, Composition of the Compensation Committee").
-Ms. Womersley is a chartered professional in human resources and runs a human resources consultancy, including compensation system review and implementation.
+Ms. Womersley is a chartered professional in human resources and runs a human resources consultancy, including compensation system review and implementation, and performance management system development and implementation.